Performadog Turkey Grain Free

 Turkey with Lamb and Vegetables

-Healthy turkey meat and lamb with mixed vegetables, vitamins, minerals and natural essential oils.
+Performadog Turkey Grain Free is made from healthy turkey meat and lamb with mixed vegetables, vitamins, minerals and natural essential oils.
 Scientifically balanced holistic food for all dogs.
 A concentrated, high profile and nutritionally dense diet especially useful for canine athletes, dogs with a high work load, or animals that are recuperating from illness or surgery.
 The unique nutrient ratios coupled with the very high digestibility levels aiding Microbiome support also makes this food admirably suited to dogs subjected to high levels of stress such breeding, competition, police and military dogs.
 This food also contains kelp and yeast extracts for optimum intestinal health plus Yucca schidigera extract and is free of gluten, GMO’s and dairy products.

 2.5kg, 9kg, 20kg